Nara1469/nara-readme-generator/README.md

 * Include a video of the typical user flow through your application.
 This includes views of the prompts and the responses after their selection.

 * Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
 This is how you will communicate to potential employers or other developers in the future what you built and why, and to show how it works.

+## Sample README

+Here is a sample README.md file as a result of this application.
+Also, a walkthrough video demonstrating the functionality of the application.

+## Questions

+If you have any questions about the repo, open an issue or contact me directly at naraamtm@gmail.com.
+You can find more of my work at [GitHub](https://github.com/nara1469/).